partykit/partykit/README.md

 **NOTE TO SPONSORS:**

 Hello!
 You're probably seeing this because you're sponsoring my work, and qualify to be in this repo!
 It's still a bit early; we don't have furniture, the wifi guy is coming next month, that sort of thing.
 But.. it sorta works already.
+If you're qualified for the platform, you can even deploy your servers!

-I'e also setup a discord! (i.e., I made a discord, and added a logo.)
+I've also setup a discord! (i.e., I made a discord, and added a logo.)
 You can find me there and if I'm near a laptop I'll be happy to help you with setting anything up, or even just talking you through the whole thing; setting up, running it, deploying it, whatever.
 Here, come join me: https://discord.gg/Qp2JBYQs

 Ok, back to the actual README.